flaneurette/UX.js/README.md

 ### UX.js Version 1.4: introduces Components.

 Components are reusable HTML fragments with a .ux extension.
-UX.js renders these components within a HTML page asynchronously, with the :render or :route attribute.
+UX.js components separates HTML from scripts, and renders these components within a HTML page asynchronously with the :render or :route attribute.
 For a demo, see UX-render.html in the examples folder.

 <img src="https://github.com/flaneurette/UX.js/blob/main/examples/images/render_flowchart.png" />